 Property Taxes: $8,000

-The family lives in San Francisco and pay a property tax rate of 1.2% on the assessed value of their property.
+The family lives in San Francisco and pay a property tax rate of 1.24% on the assessed value of their property.
 They bought property for $650,000 a year ago, and the city has assessed the property at $667,000.
 Due to Proposition 13, property values can only be assessed by an index that rises no greater than 2% a year, even if the property might increase in value by 20%.
-If they were to sell their property now, they could probably get $700,000 or more since San Francisco prices went up 15% in 2015 and are estimated to go up another 7-8% in 2016.
+If they were to sell their property now, they could probably get $700,000 or more since San Francisco prices have continued to go up.